White Storks of Geloi Reserve | Sicily, Italy

 In isolated cases, rare duck species are still occasionally poached in the area.
 However, thanks to ongoing improvements, biodiversity is steadily increasing, and this spurs us on, even though we operate in a very harsh environment in Southern Europe and nature conservation plays no role in mainstream society.”

 At one point in the marsh we heard thousands of frogs, and although we searched carefully, we couldn’t spot one of them.
 They are only ½” in size and must have incredible camouflage capabilities.
-I did get a shot of a Black Winged Stilt far off in the marsh.
+I did get a photograph of a Black Winged Stilt far off in the marsh.

-He stated, “Basically, we want to keep doing what we started: to ensure that the former Geloi wetland has an ecologically sound future, protected by us, through further land purchase subsidies, large-scale changes to the terrain and measures to improve the habitat.
+Roman stated, “Basically, we want to keep doing what we started: to ensure that the former Geloi wetland has an ecologically sound future, protected by us, through further land purchase subsidies, large-scale changes to the terrain and measures to improve the habitat.
 We want to continue our work in the area to bring back and conserve what is essential for the survival of the animals, which will ideally result in increasing abundance and diversity of species.
 We believe that unlike in many regions of the United States, climate change is already a much bigger issue in Southern and Central Europe.
 We are already demonstrating how important such wetlands are as climate regulators and how the diverse and native vegetation helps to store moisture in the region even during months-long dry periods.
 This benefits many wild animals, but also agriculture, as the soil remains fertile and allows us to continue producing healthy food in harmony with nature even under the most extreme conditions.
 We have known for a long time that water, as an increasingly scarce resource, will be the new «oil» of the future, and that the economic value of the area will also rise.
 This will help us further develop the area.”

-While we were walking back to our vehicle, another pair of storks were flying overhead, and I was able to capture some more images of them.
+While we were walking back to our vehicle, another pair of storks were flying overhead, and I was able to photograph some more images of them.
 Back at the base camp, we were greeted with a light lunch of roasted artichokes and sourdough bread with olive oil.
 We were in heaven.

 Artichoke image credit: Tammy Stoner.